These local movies will shine at 10th Byron Film Festival

 Morrison simply summarises the film with the caption "we return to where we feel at home.
 For us, the ocean is home".

-Toby Finlayson, Ocean Shores.
+- The Lurra Collective by Toby Finlayson, Ocean Shores.

 Maningrida is a multilingual, indigenous community in the heart of Arnhem Land.
 Here, storytelling is the way culture and knowledge is shared.
 This is a five-minute music video set against the backdrop of the Australian landscape.